Brandon092099/GradeCalculator/README.md

 # GradeCalculator
 Allows for multiple ways to calculate GPA and semester grades based on information available.

-Completed using Java, Netbeans, and GitHub.
+Completed using Java, Netbeans, Git, and GitHub.